Syrian occupation of Lebanon

+The Syrian occupation of Lebanon lasted from 31 May 1976, beginning with the Syrian intervention in the Lebanese Civil War, until 30 April 2005.
+This period saw significant Syrian military and political influence over Lebanon, impacting its governance, economy, and society.

+During the occupation, tens of thousands of Lebanese civilians were abducted and forcibly disappeared in Ba'athist Syrian prison camps.
+The whereabouts of an estimated 30,000 of them remain unknown.
+The occupation ended following intense international pressure and the assassination of former Lebanese Prime Minister Rafic Hariri.
+The legacy of the occupation continues to influence Lebanese-Syrian relations and Lebanon's internal political dynamics.

+Summary

-In January 1976, a Syrian proposal to restore the limits to the Palestinian guerrilla presence in Lebanon, which had been in place prior to the outbreak of the civil war, was welcomed by Maronites, but rejected by the Palestinian guerrillas.
-In October 1976, at a meeting of the Arab League, Syria accepted a ceasefire.
-The League ministers decided to expand an existing small Arab peacekeeping force in Lebanon, but it grew to be a large Arab Deterrent Force consisting almost entirely of Syrian troops.
-The Syrian military intervention was thus legitimized and received subsidies from the Arab League for its activities.
-Throughout the years of occupation, Assad regime advocated the irredentist notion of "Greater Syria" ("al-Suriyya al-Kubra"), implementing various steps to integrate Lebanon into the Syrian fold.
+In January 1976, Syria proposed restoring the pre-civil war limits on the Palestinian guerrilla presence in Lebanon.
+This proposal was welcomed by Maronites but rejected by the Palestinian guerrillas.
+By October 1976, during an Arab League meeting, Syria agreed to a ceasefire, and the League decided to expand a small Arab peacekeeping force into a larger Arab Deterrent Force, primarily composed of Syrian troops, thereby legitimizing Syrian intervention with financial support from the Arab League.
+Throughout the occupation, the Assad regime promoted the idea of "Greater Syria," taking steps to integrate Lebanon into Syria.

-In 1989, at the final accords of the civil war, two rival administrations were formed in Lebanon: a military one under Michel Aoun in East Beirut and a civilian one under Selim el-Hoss based in West Beirut; the latter gained the support of the Syrians.
-Aoun opposed the Syrian presence in Lebanon, citing the 1982 UN Security Council Resolution 520.
-In the resulting "War of Liberation", which erupted in March 1989, Aoun's forces were defeated and he himself exiled from Lebanon.
-In 1991, a Treaty of "Brotherhood, Cooperation, and Coordination", signed between Lebanon and Syria, legitimized the Syrian military presence in Lebanon.
-It stipulated that Lebanon would not be made a threat to Syria's security and that Syria was responsible for protecting Lebanon from external threats.
-In September that same year, a Defense and Security Pact was enacted between the two countries.
+At the end of the civil war in 1989, Lebanon was divided between two rival administrations: a military one led by Michel Aoun in East Beirut and a civilian one under Selim el-Hoss in West Beirut, supported by Syria.
+Aoun opposed the Syrian presence, referencing the 1982 UN Security Council Resolution 520.
+The "War of Liberation" broke out in March 1989, resulting in Aoun's defeat and exile.
+In 1991, Lebanon and Syria signed the Treaty of "Brotherhood, Cooperation, and Coordination," legitimizing Syria's military presence and assigning Syria the responsibility of protecting Lebanon from external threats.
+Later that year, a Defense and Security Pact was enacted between the two countries.